ServeurpersoCom/s2s.cpp/README.md

 - Full duplex conversation loop: listen, detect the end of the turn, transcribe, query the LLM, speak, and yield the floor the moment the user speaks again
+- Speaks as soon as the LLM has written its first sentence: the request streams over SSE, and each sentence is synthesized while the model writes the next one
 - Silero VAD on CPU, one 32 ms window at a time, with hysteresis so a breath never opens a turn
 - Smart Turn v3.2 end of turn classifier, called only on a speech to